kirkwood616/CMT_Seps/README.md

     - `NTF PROOF TEMPLATE FILE PATH` = `NTF_Cut_Proof.ait`
     - `RTF TEMPLATE FILE PATH` = `RTF_Template.ait`

+11. All `SAVE FOLDER PATH` and `SAVE PATH` are defaulted to `Desktop/- WORKING DAY -`.
+Either create a folder on your Desktop titled `- WORKING DAY -`, or select a folder where you would like the files saved to.

-11. In the `MESH` tab there is a list of all standard mesh counts.
+12. In the `MESH` tab there is a list of all standard mesh counts.
 These will appear in a list for scripts that prompt for Mesh Count selection.
 Uncheck any mesh counts you do not want to appear in the mesh selection lists.

-12. Click `SAVE` button at the bottom to save your settings.
+13. Click `SAVE` button at the bottom to save your settings.

 > [!WARNING]
-> If you receive any errors when trying to open templates via these actions, your file paths are not set correctly.
+> If you receive any errors when trying to open templates or save files via these actions, your file paths are not set correctly.
+Re-run the settings action and confirm your file and folder paths are set correctly.

 > [!CAUTION]
 > The Settings feature will create a folder named `CMT_Seps_Settings` in your `Documents` folder.
 DO NOT DELETE OR MODIFY THIS FOLDER OR IT'S CONTENTS.